shiryz/call-it-back/README.md

 # Call it Back

 This Readme tries to better introduce the concept of callbacks to those new to it, it assumes you have a basic understanding of JavaScript and know what functions are.
+To understand it better, I would recommend trying the examples out yourself and even changing some things to get a better sense of what's happening when and how.

 ## Functions all the way